soramitsu/soramitsu-js-ui-library/README.md

 ```

 Maybe you will also need to specify paths for prettier config, prettier binary, eslint config or eslint binary.
 See all list of options with `yarn prettier-eslint -h`.

+> If you are using VSCode, take a lot at [Prettier ESLint](https://marketplace.visualstudio.com/items?itemName=rvest.vs-code-prettier-eslint) extension, it may help with auto formatting.